A woman (and in certain circumstances, her spouse) is entitled to take unpaid leave following the conclusion of her maternity leave.

 - The employee must inform his/her boss regarding the intention to take unpaid leave.

 - A foreign worker interested in taking unpaid leave after maternity leave, must arrange in advance to extend her visitor's permit in Israel.
-For more information, see Unpaid Leave After Maternity Leave For A Foreign Worker.
+For more information, see Unpaid Leave Following Maternity Leave for Foreign Workers.

 Firing an Employee on Unpaid Leave